WinterAxis/ESV-MD-Bible/The_Bible_esv/26_Ezekiel/Ezek_9.md

 As for me, my eye will not spare, nor will I have pity; I will bring their deeds upon their heads."

 ###### 11
-And behold, the man clothed in linen, with the writing case at his waist, brought back word, saying, "I have done as you commanded me." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+And behold, the man clothed in linen, with the writing case at his waist, brought back word, saying, "I have done as you commanded me."

 ***